-Stavros Niarchos, the great Greek benefactor and tycoon, passed away on April 16, 1996, leaving behind a foundation that continues his philanthropic work.
+Stavros Niarchos, the great Greek benefactor and tycoon, passed away on this day in 1996, leaving behind a foundation that continues his philanthropic work.

 Born on July 3, 1909 in Athens, Stavros Niarchos was a self-made businessman and shipping tycoon of immense wealth who possessed an exceptional ability to make money.